kwade4/RAISE-DRI/docs/ai_intro.md

 * Raw logs of website user interactions, including clicks, scrolls, time spent on pages, and navigation paths, without any labels for intent (e.g., browsing vs. purchasing).

 ## Supervised Learning
 In **supervised learning**, the algorithm is trained on labeled data, meaning the input data comes with the correct output or label.
 The goal is to learn a mapping from input to output so that the model can make predictions on new, unseen data.

-### Common Problem Types in Supervised Learning
+There are 2 main types of supervised learning tasks: classification and regression.

+### Classification
-**Classification**: In classification problems, the goal is to predict a category or class for a given input.
+In classification problems, the goal is to predict a category or class for a given input.
 The output is a discrete label (e.g., "hot" vs "cold", "low" vs "medium" vs "high").

 **Examples**:
 * Email spam detection, where the model predicts whether an email is "spam" or "not spam."
 * Diagnosing diseases based on patient data, such as predicting whether a tumor is malignant or benign

+### Regression
-**Regression**:  Regression is used when the output is a continuous value.
+Regression is used when the output is a continuous value.
 The goal is to predict a continuous numeric value (e.g., a temperature or a price).

 **Examples**:
 * Predicting house prices based on features like square footage, location, and number of bedrooms.
 * Forecasting sales figures based on historical data and economic indicators.

 <div style="background-color: #eaf3ea; border-left: 5px solid #8FBC8F; padding: 10px; color: black;"> 💡 A <strong>regression</strong> task involves predicting a continuous value, such as the temperature, while a <strong>classification</strong> task involves predicting a category, like whether the day will be "hot" or "cold". </div>